SecureStackCo/actions-log4j/README.md

 1. Log in to [SecureStack](https://app.securestack.com).
 2. Open the application you wish to analyse.
 3. Copy the value of the application id on the View Application screen.
+4. Go to Settings for your GitHub repository and click on Secrets -> Actions at the bottom left.
-4. Create a new secret named SECURESTACK_APP_ID and paste the value from step 3 into the field.
+5. Create a new secret named SECURESTACK_APP_ID and paste the value from step 3 into the field.

 Made with 💜  by [SecureStack](https://securestack.com)